Canton in Stark County, Ohio — The American Midwest (Great Lakes)

 Erected 2003 by Stark County District Library-The Ohio Historical Society.
 (Marker Number 18-76.)

+Location.
 40° 48.217′ N, 81° 22.4′ W. Marker is in Canton, Ohio, in Stark County.
-Marker is on 8th Street NW west of Market Avenue N. The marker is located in front of the Stark County District Library.
+It is on 8th Street NW west of Market Avenue N. The marker is located in front of the Stark County District Library.
 Touch for map.
 Marker is in this post office area: Canton OH 44702, United States of America.
 Touch for directions.

 This 1897 portrait of William McKinley by August Benziger hangs in the National Portrait Gallery in Washington, DC.